Boyle County, Kentucky Records

 The following dates indicates what vital, land, probate, and court records are in Boyle county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - Boyled County Clerk has Marriage Records from 1852, Land Records from 1842 and Probate Records from 1842 - Will/Probate Record Request Form.
 The County Clerk has three main responsibilities.
 One is the recording of Land records, Probate records and Marriage Liscenses.